 A financial advisor in Washington, D.C. can help you plan for retirement and other financial goals.
 Financial advisors can also help with investing and financial plans, including taxes, homeownership, insurance and estate planning, to make sure you are preparing for the future.

 Is Washington, D.C. tax-friendly for retirees?

 D.C.’s sales tax rates and property tax rates are quite low, but high prices on goods and real estate mean residents of D.C. pay high amounts in dollar terms.
-The District also has a fairly stringent estate tax.
+The city also has a fairly hefty estate tax.

 Is Social Security taxable in Washington, D.C.?

-No. Washington, D.C. fully exempts Social Security retirement benefits from the District’s income tax.
+Washington, D.C. fully exempts Social Security retirement benefits from its income tax.
 Even Social Security income that is taxed at the federal level is not taxed in D.C.

 Are other forms of retirement income taxable in Washington, D.C.?

-Yes.
-Income from a pension, a 401(k), an IRA or any other type of retirement account is taxable in the District of Columbia at rates ranging from 4% to 8.95% (the full brackets are below).
-Washington, D.C. does provide a deduction of up to $3,000 per person on all income from a public pension.
+Income from a pension, 401(k), IRA or any other type of retirement account is taxable in the District of Columbia at rates ranging from 4% to 10.75%.
+Residents can deduct up to $3,000 of this income from taxes, though.

 Income Tax Brackets